 The results of your tests will be recorded on a graph called an audiogram.
 The audiogram reflects your hearing loss in frequencies and decibels.
 We will use these results to diagnose the type of hearing loss you have, make treatment recommendations, and determine what type of hearing aid will best meet your needs and lifestyle.

-To schedule a detailed hearing screening with Dr. Maddock or Dr. Mock, please request an appointment online or call Wilmington Hearing Specialists in Wilmington and Southport, NC today.
+To schedule a detailed hearing screening with Dr. Maddock, please request an appointment online or call Wilmington Hearing Specialists in Wilmington and Southport, NC today.
 Our main office number is (910) 791-4755.